 Mexico comes first on most popular country cheers list with 84 million cheers, Brazil comes second with 64 million, Argentina third with 64 million, Egypt fourth with 47 million, and Colombia fifth with 41 million.
 According to Facebook data.

-How many times did you use text-delights during the World Cup to cheer for your team?
+How often did you use text delights during the World Cup to cheer for your team?